 After I get everything I need, I head into my first patient’s room.
 I say hello to the patient and anyone else in the room and then complete a detailed nursing assessment.
 I’m looking over every inch of skin, at every piece of equipment (ventilator, enteral feeding pump, IV pumps, arterial line, central venous pressure monitoring, bedside monitor) as well as every tube coming out of the patient (endotracheal, urinary catheter, extraventricular drain, pacing wires, chest tubes, rectal tube, JP drain, arterial line, central venous catheters, IV catheters).

 I complete the assessment, check out the equipment, lines, drains, airway, and monitoring, and then give meds.
-Many ICU patients receive meds through a feeding tube, so it can take some additional time to crush these, mix them appropriately, and flush them down, in additional to any IV push or an IV piggyback medications.
+Many ICU patients receive meds through a feeding tube, so it can take some additional time to crush these, mix them appropriately, and flush them down, in addition to an IV push or IV piggyback medications.
 Of course, throughout this process I’m watching their vitals and drips closely, to see if they are tolerating their medications.

 (Need some time management tips?
 Check out my book, Anatomy of a Super Nurse for an even more detailed description.)

-Throughout this time, I’m talking to the patient and whomever is with them about what I’m doing, why I’m doing it, and what else to expect for the day.
-Providing any amount of predictiability for intensive care patients and loved ones is very valuable because they have lost all control over everything with their loved ones hospitalized, being taken care of by strangers.
+Throughout this time, I’m talking to the patient and whoever is with them about what I’m doing, why I’m doing it, and what else to expect for the day.
+Providing any amount of predictiability for intensive care patients and loved ones are very valuable because they have lost all control over everything with their loved ones hospitalized, being taken care of by strangers.